 SCU Presents represents the performing arts on campus, including the Louis B. Mayer Theatre, the Fess Parker Studio Theatre, and the Music Recital Hall.
 Mayer Theatre is Santa Clara University’s premier theatrical venue, housing 500 intimate seats in either a flexible proscenium or thrust stage setting.
 The Fess Parker Studio Theatre has no fixed stage or seating.
 Its black-box design, complete with movable catwalks, provides superb flexibility in an experimental setting.
 The 250-seat Music Recital Hall provides a contemporary setting where students, faculty, and guest artists offer a variety of performances.

-Santa Clara has 10 on-campus residence halls, most with traditional double rooms and large common bathrooms, others with suite arrangements conducive to more informal living.
+Santa Clara has 10 on-campus residence halls, most with traditional double rooms and large common bathrooms; others with suite arrangements conducive to more informal living.
 Juniors and seniors can apply for townhouse-style living in the 138-unit University Villas across from the main campus.
-Opened in 2012, Graham Hall is Santa Clara’s newest residence hall.
-The environmentally friendly building boasts 96 mini-suites, lounges, full kitchens, and laundry facilities for every eight-room “neighborhood.”
+Opened in 2012, Graham Hall is an environmentally friendly building with 96 mini-suites, lounges, full kitchens, and laundry facilities for every eight-room “neighborhood.”
 In addition, the residence hall has two classrooms, a small theater, outdoor barbecue and picnic areas, and a large courtyard.

 The Robert F. Benson Memorial Center serves as a hub for campus life.
-The Benson Center offers dining services and houses the campus bookstore, post office, and meeting rooms.
-The University’s main dining hall there, Marketplace, resembles an upscale food court with numerous stations and options.
+The Benson Center offers dining services and houses the campus bookstore, the campus post office, and meeting rooms.
+The University’s main dining hall, The Marketplace, resembles an upscale food court with numerous stations and options.
 For a more informal experience, The Bronco is the Benson Center’s late-night venue, serving beverages and pub-style food.

-The campus features many locations for quiet reflection as well.
-One such place is the St. Clare Garden, which features plants and flowers arranged into five groups to portray the stages of the saint’s life.
+The campus includes many locations for quiet reflection such as the St. Clare Garden, which features plants and flowers arranged into five groups to portray the stages of the saint’s life.
 For campus members who want a more hands-on relationship with nature, the Forge Garden, SCU’s half-acre organic garden, serves as a campus space for course research, service learning, and sustainable food production.

 Student Conduct Code